US Sending More Fighter Jets, Warships to Middle East in Case of Escalation

 Defense Secretary Lloyd Austin also ordered the USS Abraham Lincoln carrier strike group to replace the USS Theodore Roosevelt, which is currently deployed in the region, Singh said in a statement.

-Iraqi and Iranian clerics and officials hold a vigil at the office of the representative of Iran's supreme leader in Iraq's Shiite holy city of Najaf, following the death of Hamas leader Ismail Haniyeh (portrait) and others killed in strikes in Lebanon and Iraq, on Aug.
+Iraqi and Iranian clerics and officials hold a vigil at the office of the representative of Iran's supreme leader in Iraq's Shiite holy city of Najaf following the death of Hamas leader Ismail Haniyeh (portrait) and others killed in strikes in Lebanon and Iraq, on Aug.
 1, 2024.
 (Qassem Al-Kaabi/AFP via Getty Images)

-Iraqi and Iranian clerics and officials hold a vigil at the office of the representative of Iran's supreme leader in Iraq's Shiite holy city of Najaf, following the death of Hamas leader Ismail Haniyeh (portrait) and others killed in strikes in Lebanon and Iraq, on Aug.
+Iraqi and Iranian clerics and officials hold a vigil at the office of the representative of Iran's supreme leader in Iraq's Shiite holy city of Najaf following the death of Hamas leader Ismail Haniyeh (portrait) and others killed in strikes in Lebanon and Iraq, on Aug.
 1, 2024.
-(Qassem Al-Kaabi/AFP via Getty Images)
+Qassem Al-Kaabi/AFP via Getty Images

-White House national security spokesperson John Kirby expressed concerns about the risk of possible escalation following Haniyeh’s death but said there were “no signs that an escalation is imminent.”
+White House national security spokesperson John Kirby expressed concerns about the risk of possible escalation following Haniyeh’s death but said that there were “no signs that an escalation is imminent.”

 Dan M. Berger contributed to this report.